jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 ![Other](images/color3.png)

-All matrices are to be digitized using color-codes for the matrix elements $a_{ij} >0$.
+All matrices are to be digitised using color-codes for the matrix elements $a_{ij} >0$.
 If more than one process co-occur in the same cell, the author is to be contacted (or the database curator to be consulted).
 Used only the colors indicated in the tab "color palette" (and above).
 Leave one column filled with NAs between two separated matrices.

 __Note:__ _Use only this colors for each of the different demographic processes.
-Our automatized matrix splitting procedure will not recognize the process otherwise and you will have to end up doing it by hand yourself otherwise._
+Our automatised matrix splitting procedure will not recognise the process otherwise and you will have to end up doing it by hand yourself otherwise._

 __Example:__ Matrix example for color-coding.
 Note that the coloring scheme is for internal usage only.
 The color names are the ones defined by Excel, and the user will not see them, as only text-based files will be made available to end users.
 We use these colors to separate divisible matrices automatically through a machine learning algorithm into U (survival), F (sexual reproduction) and C (clonal reproduction) matrices.